The Tall Target: Plot

-The imposter forces Kennedy off the train at gunpoint at the next stop, planning to kill him when the train whistle sounds.
-Kennedy grapples with him.
-The commotion attracts Jeffers' attention, and the colonel shoots and kills the conspirator.
-When they reboard, Jeffers offers Kennedy first use of the only bed in their compartment.
-While Kennedy appears to be dozing, Jeffers steals the derringer he had loaned the ex-policeman and shoots him.
-However, Kennedy had become suspicious (as Jeffers' first shot could have been intended for him instead of the conspirator) and had tampered with the bullet.
-Jeffers confesses that he is in the plot in order to protect his shares in Northern cotton mills, which would be adversely affected by war.
+The imposter forces Kennedy to leave the train at gunpoint at the next stop, planning to kill him when the train whistle sounds.
+Kennedy fights with him and the commotion attracts Jeffers, who shoots and kills the imposter.
+However, Kennedy is uncertain for whom the bullet was intended.
+Jeffers steals the derringer that he had lent to Kennedy and shoots him.
+The bullet does not injure Kennedy, who had tampered with it.
+Jeffers confesses that he is involved the plot in order to protect his shares in Northern cotton mills that would be adversely affected by war.

-At the next stop in Philadelphia, Kennedy tries to have Jeffers arrested, but Jeffers obtains confirmation by telegram from Stroud that Kennedy is no longer a police officer, and it is Kennedy who is taken into custody by Lieutenant Coulter.
-Rachel tries to give Kennedy an urgent message, but is brushed off by Coulter.
-Kennedy manages to escape and get back on the train.
-Meanwhile, the exasperated conductor is ordered to hold the train until a special package is delivered.
-Passenger Mrs. Gibbons meets and takes aboard her ailing husband.
+At the Philadelphia stop, Kennedy tries to have Jeffers arrested, but is arrested himself.
+Rachel unsuccessfully tries to deliver an urgent message to Kennedy, who escapes and reboards the train.
+The conductor is ordered to hold the train until a special package is delivered.
+A passenger named Mrs. Gibbons takes her ailing husband aboard.

-Kennedy runs into Rachel, who informs him that Beaufort is getting off at Baltimore, not Atlanta as he had claimed.
-Kennedy is taken prisoner by Beaufort and tied up in Jeffers' compartment.
-The plotters are disappointed, however, when they receive news that Lincoln has cancelled his speech in Baltimore, where Beaufort was to assassinate him.
+Kennedy encounters Rachel, who informs him that Beaufort is disembarking in Baltimore, not Atlanta as he had claimed.
+Kennedy is taken prisoner by Beaufort and bound in Jeffers' compartment.
+The plotters are disappointed to learn that Lincoln has canceled his speech in Baltimore, where Beaufort was to assassinate him.

-Jeffers gets off, but as the train is pulling away, he remembers Mrs. Gibbons; he surmises her "husband" is actually Lincoln in disguise.
-Running after the train, he manages to alert Beaufort.
-Kennedy, however, frees himself and, in the ensuing struggle, sends the would-be assassin tumbling from the speeding train.
-Afterward, Mrs. Gibbons tells Kennedy that she is an undercover Pinkerton agent, and that his report to the War Department was read by Allan Pinkerton, who persuaded Lincoln to cancel his speech and travel incognito on the train as the ailing Mr. Gibbons.
-As the train reaches Washington, Lincoln muses, "Did ever any President come to his inauguration so like a thief in the night?"
+Jeffers detrains, but as the train is departing, he remembers Mrs. Gibbons and surmises that her husband is actually Lincoln in disguise.
+Running after the train, he alerts Beaufort.
+Kennedy frees himself and, in the ensuing struggle, sends Beaufort tumbling from the speeding train.

+Mrs. Gibbons tells Kennedy that she is an undercover Pinkerton agent and that his report to the War Department was read by Allan Pinkerton, who persuaded Lincoln to cancel his speech and travel incognito as the ailing Mr. Gibbons.
+As the train reaches Washington, Lincoln muses, "Did ever any president come to his inauguration so like a thief in the night?"